 - Decide how you will list your items.
 Many dropshippers use Amazon and eBay.
 Others also create their own websites through WordPress, Shopify, or BigCommerce.

 - Download an inventory manager like ours here at ecomdash.
 Ecomdash automates tedious tasks in dropshipping.
-It will automatically take your orders from Amazon, eBay, Woocommerce, Shopify, and other tools and route them directly to your dropshipper for fulfillment, making the entire process totally hands-off.
+It will automatically take your orders from Amazon, eBay, Woocommerce, and Shopify, and route them directly to your dropshipper for fulfillment, making the entire process totally hands-off.

 - Add a link to your store in the description to your videos.
 Record a bumper for the beginning or end of your video that advocates for your product.